SaiGuntabonu/iOS-Portfolio-Guntabonu22/README.md

 My name is Sai Guntabonu, and I am currently a senior at Eden Prairie High School.
 I will keep track of all of the major projects I've worked on for school below.

 Programming languages:
-MIT app inventor, Java, Swift, Python
+Python, Java, Swift, MIT app inventor

 Computer Science Experience:
 AP CSP, AP CS Java, iOS App Development, University of Minnesota CSCI 1133, Advanced iOS App Development